sigmaboy/nopaystation_scripts/README.md

 If you don't add the output directory as the first parameter, it uses the current working directory.

 ### download2torrent.sh
+Requirements:
+* pkg2zip with the patch written above in the requirements

 This script downloads the game, every update and dlc found for a specific media ID with available zRIF key.
 It puts the DLC and the Updates in a dedicated folder named like the generated zip and creates a torrent for the game, updates and dlc folders.
 In fact it uses the three scripts from above combine them to share them easily via BitTorrent.
 You need to have download\_game.sh, download\_update.sh, download\_dlc.sh in your $PATH variable to get it working.